Executive Assistant (Voucher Included)

 4. International Business

-5. Organizational Structure and Systems
+5. Organizational Structures And Systems

-6. Legal Issues/Ethics
+6. Legal And Ethical Issues

 3. Business Writing and Document Production